Flag

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Iraq was undertaken by the Financial Action Task Force (FATF) in 2013.
-According to that Evaluation, Iraq was deemed Compliant for 2 and Largely Compliant for 1 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for all 6 of the Core Recommendations.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Iraq was undertaken in 2024.
+According to that Evaluation, Iraq was deemed Compliant for 14 and Largely Compliant for 13 of the FATF 40 Recommendations.
+It was deemed Highly Effective for 0 and Substantially Effective for 2 of the Effectiveness ratings.

 Sanctions

-Iraq, as a UN member, must adhere to sanctions imposed by the UN Security Council, which aims to maintain international peace through various measures.
-Since 1966, the Security Council has established 31 sanctions regimes, with 15 ongoing as of October 2023, focusing on political settlements, nuclear non-proliferation, and counter-terrorism.
+As a UN member, Iraq must comply with sanctions aimed at maintaining international peace and security, which include various measures like arms embargoes and asset freezes.
+The UN has established 31 sanctions regimes since 1966, with 15 ongoing as of October 2023, focusing on political settlements, nuclear non-proliferation, and counter-terrorism.

 Bribery & Corruption

-Iraq ranks 154th in Transparency International's 2023 Corruption Perception Index, highlighting pervasive public corruption that hinders economic development and political stability.
-Despite efforts by the Government of Iraq (GOI) to combat corruption, particularly in sectors like electricity and oil, foreign investors face significant challenges due to an opaque regulatory environment and widespread bribery.
-The Commission of Integrity and the Board of Supreme Audit are tasked with addressing corruption, but political disputes have stalled progress, leaving many corruption cases unresolved.
+Iraq ranks 154th out of 180 in Transparency International's 2023 Corruption Perception Index, indicating that public corruption significantly hinders economic development and political stability.
+Despite the government's efforts to combat corruption, particularly in sectors like electricity and oil, pervasive issues such as bribery and favoritism in government procurement remain prevalent, creating challenges for foreign investors.
+The Commission of Integrity and other institutions are tasked with addressing corruption, but political disputes have stalled progress, leaving many corruption cases unresolved.

 Economy